-The Esca really doesn’t cause frequent issues, though I have found it to randomly disconnect on occasion.
+The Esca really doesn’t cause frequent issues when in close range mode, though I have found it to randomly disconnect on rare occasions.
 If the app is left unused for a bit, it will sometimes shut off too.
 Whereas with the Lush, I can lock my phone screen or use other apps and the Lush will continue on vibing without interruption.

 Esca vs Lush: Comfort

 OK comfort is a huge talking point for me!
 This toy is NOT conspicuous to take out or put back in.
 And if you’re wearing it in public, it may be in for a long time – so here’s what I’ve found.